Skip to content

 Rules for data that can be stored.
 Query fails if you violate any of these defined on a table.

-Primary key: one or more columns that contain UNIQUE values, and cannot contain NULL values.
+Primary key: One or more columns that contain UNIQUE values, and cannot contain NULL values.
 A table can have only ONE primary key.
 An index on it is created by default.

 Check: Allows only particular values (like Balance >= 0)